jonathan1440/iterative_llm_workflow/README.md

 AI handles repetitive tasks, you handle decisions.
 Best of both worlds.

 **5. Systematic Quality**
 Quality isn't accidental.
-Build it into the process.
+Build it into the process through detailed tasks, explicit verification, and focused execution.

 ---